 To learn more about any of the currently active groups, simply click on the title below.
 If you’re interested in joining any of these groups or have a question, please use the form at the bottom of the page.

-The Book Discussion Group has been meeting once a month continuously since 1993 to discuss a wide range of books, both fiction and non-fiction.
-Prior to the pandemic, a member would offer to hose a potluck lunch for the meetings, however now the meetings are being held online.
+The Book Group has been meeting once a month continuously since 1993 to discuss a wide range of books, both fiction and non-fiction.
+As the pandemic eases, the group is returning to meeting in a member’s home, where they host a potluck lunch.
 Each book is selected by the entire group, and membership is open to all members and friends of UUCE who enjoy a good book.
-Join us!
+Join us on the last Monday of each month at 1:00pm.

 Buddhist Sangha Meditation Group